ReWeaver: Towards Simulation-Ready and Topology-Accurate Garment Reconstruction: Experiments

 \textbf{Geometry Reconstruction.} \Reweaver predicts patch geometries by mapping uniformly sampled coordinates from the unit square through hyper-networks.
 Although training uses a fixed $20\times20$ sampling density, the smoothness of the implicit mapping allows arbitrary sampling densities at inference.
 Because patch sizes vary significantly, a fixed sampling rate can make small patches appear overly dense and large patches overly sparse.
 To address this, we pre-sample a $20\times20$ grid and adaptively retain points based on spatial variance, producing a near-uniform point density across patches.
 While \citet{garmagenet} also predict 3D point clouds, its resolution is fixed and cannot adapt in this manner.
 Figure~\ref{fig:point_cloud_compare} compares our adaptive sampling with the ground-truth point clouds, and Table~\ref{tab:ablation_study} reports the corresponding CD scores.
 For curves, we use a fixed budget of 50 samples per curve, which is sufficient to capture all curve lengths without noticeable visual artifacts.

-\textbf{2D Sewing Pattern Reconstruction.} We choose AIpparel~\cite{aipparel} as our baseline model.
-For fairness, we replace its monocular image input with a four-view image input.
+\textbf{2D Sewing Pattern Reconstruction.} We choose Sewformer~\cite{sewformer}, ChatGarment~\cite{chatgarment}, and AIpparel~\cite{aipparel} as our baseline models.
+For fairness, we replace their monocular image input with a four-view image input.
 Since both GCD-TS and the GCD-MM used by AIpparel for training essentially follow the same GCD distribution, we fine-tune AIpparel on our GCD-TS dataset until the loss curve plateaus rather than training it from scratch.
-We refer to the fine-tuned model as \textbf{AIpparel-MV} (AIpparel Multi-View).
+For the same reason, we fine-tune ChatGarment instead of training from scratch, but convert the JSON files of our GCD-TS dataset into the refined version following the method described in the original paper.
+For the training of Sewformer, we adopt the modifications introduced in ~\cite{aipparel}.

 Although our task uses multi-view inputs, the garment reconstruction task is more challenging on our dataset because we employ tileable textures rather than GCD’s default textures, which contain strong seam cues (see Figure~\ref{fig:texture-difference}).
 A visual comparison is shown in Figure~\ref{fig:pattern_compare}, and quantitative results are reported in Table~\ref{tab:pattern_compare}.